smitzkar/digitaleSprechstunde/README.md

 Attempt at creating an interactive educative page for my work at the library.

 ## Plan
+- first create a presentation/seminar for library
+- using the responses there, develop a simple web page for users to check in later or as a standalone
+- if possible, make it an interactive learning environment, with embedded (or fake) google searches
+  - how to spot and avoid ads
+  - how to deal with cookies
+  - make it fun! -> timer with high scores and such, maybe a hardcore mode

 ### Search Engines (2022 German marketshare in percent)